 Below is my academic research.
 Jump to my Policy writing, Projects, or Data.
 Also see my Google Scholar profile.

-- “Measuring the measurement error: A Method to Qualitatively Validate Sensitive Survey Data,” with Tricia Gonwa, Julian Jamison, Katherine Rodrigues, and Margaret Sheridan
+- “Measuring the measurement error: A Method to Qualitatively Validate Sensitive Survey Data,” with Tricia Gonwa, Julian Jamison, Katherine Rodrigues, and Margaret Sheridan (under review)

 Works in progress